-Kailua Kona is a town on the dry leeward or West side of Hawaii Island and one of the best places in the State of Hawaii to snorkel, paddle board, kayak, lie on the white sandy beaches and catch some sun rays, and watch the sunset.
+Kailua Kona is on the dry (leeward) western side of Hawaii Island and one of the best places in Hawaii to snorkel, dive, kayak, fish, and just lie on white sandy beaches.

-Here are our favorite fun things to do on a day in Kailua Kona:
+Here are some of our favorite things to do in Kailua-Kona:

 Facing the ocean, Kamakahonu Beach is on the left side of the Kailua pier, in front of the King Kamehameha Beach Hotel.
 The beach is protected from the surf and great for snorkeling.

 The Hawaiian Ahuena Heiau Temple is located across from the beach.
 The restored Temple is an ancient Hawaiian thatched structure built in 800 AD.
 It is considered one of the best examples of a Hawaiian place of sacrifice.
 The area was King Kamehameha's retreat and the place where he died on May 8, 1819.
 Luau's are held on the grounds next to Ahuena Heiau.

 The Kailua pier is busy with ocean activities and snorkeling equipment, canoes, paddle boards, and kayaks can be rented.

 Walking south on Alii Drive from the Kailua pier, the sidewalk is next to a sea wall along the shore.
 Stores and restaurants line the street opposite from the seawall.

 The town of Kailua has festivals on Alii Drive with musicians and artists lining the street.

 The seawall extends to Hulihee Palace.